awsdocs/amazon-redshift-management-guide/doc_source/query-editor-v2-getting-started.md

 + [Encryption in transit](security-encryption-in-transit.md)
 + [Configuration and vulnerability analysis in Amazon Redshift](security-vulnerability-analysis-and-management.md)

+AWS CloudTrail captures API calls and related events made by or on behalf of your AWS account and delivers the log files to an Amazon S3 bucket that you specify\.
+You can identify which users and accounts called AWS, the source IP address from which the calls were made, and when the calls occurred\.
+To learn more about how query editor v2 is integrated with AWS CloudTrail, see [Logging with CloudTrail](logging-with-cloudtrail.md)\.
+For more information about CloudTrail, see the [AWS CloudTrail User Guide](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-user-guide.html)\.

 The query editor v2 has adjustable quotas for some of its resources\.
-For more information, see [Amazon Redshift quotas](amazon-redshift-limits.md#amazon-redshift-limits-quota)\.
+For more information, see [Quotas for Amazon Redshift objects](amazon-redshift-limits.md#amazon-redshift-limits-quota)\.

 ## Resources created with query editor v2<a name="query-editor-v2-resources"></a>